 3-D Secure (3DS) 2.0 is coming!
 This new version of the 3DS authentication protocol will shortly be available, and includes several key changes to the handling of eCommerce and mobile payments.
-3-D Secure 2.0 is expected to be available on the AllSecure Payment Gateway in production in April 2019.
-Customers in Europe are strongly recommended to migrate to 3DS 2.0 in advance of September 14, 2019, when the PSD2 requirements on strong customer authentication (SCA) come into effect.
+AllSecure Payment Gateway plans to launch 3-D Secure 2.0 in production by April 2019.
+Customers in Europe should migrate to 3DS 2.0 before September 14, 2019, when the PSD2 strong customer authentication (SCA) requirements take effect.

 The second European Payment Services Directive (PSD2) is a European directive which came into force across the European Economic Area (EEA) on January 13, 2018.
-PSD2 was established to drive payments innovation and data security by reducing competitive barriers, mandating new security processes and encouraging standardized technology to protect the confidentiality and integrity of payment service users’ personalized security credentials.
-PSD2 requires banks to support Open APIs to enable consumers to make payments directly from their bank accounts via newly-regulated third-party payment service providers.
-The primary focus of this document is the introduction of the Regulatory Technical Standards (RTS) around strong customer authentication (SCA).
-These standards will come into effect on September 14, 2019.
+The establishment of PSD2 aimed to drive payments innovation and enhance data security by reducing competitive barriers, mandating new security processes, and encouraging standardized technology to protect the confidentiality and integrity of payment service users’ personalized security credentials.

 What is 3-D Secure 2.0?